oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ## Install Spinnaker on Google Kubernetes Engine

+Although CircleCI supports deployment for common targets, Spinnaker is a deployment manager that supports multiple cloud providers, promoting artifacts through stages (dev, staging, UAT, production), and creating continuous delivery workflows.
+Spinnaker does not support CI, but it can listen to events and collect artifacts produced by external CI systems.

-Spinnaker supports the following installation environments:
+You can choose among the following installation environments for Spinnaker:
 - Distributed installation on Kubernetes
 - Local installation of Debian packages
 - Local git installation from GitHub